Neville Armstrong: Early life

 The son of a tea planter in British Ceylon, Armstrong was born there in 1913.
 His parents, John Spearman Armstrong and Dora Mary Brooke Booth, only daughter of John Brooke Booth, had married in January 1913 at Colombo.
-His grandfather, Charles Spearman Armstrong, born in 1847, had been a pioneer in growing tea and cinchona, the source of quinine, and had planted 750 acres of tea on an estate called Rookwood, near Hewaheta.
+His grandfather, Charles Spearman Armstrong, born in 1847, had been a pioneer in growing tea and cinchona, the source of quinine, and had planted 750 acres of tea on an estate called Rookwood, near Hewaheta village, now located in Central Province.

 When he was five, Armstrong was sent to England to be brought up by an unmarried aunt, while his parents stayed in Ceylon with their other three children.
 He arrived at Tilbury on the SS Herefordshire on 8 August 1919.
 His Armstrong grandparents had already retired and settled in England at West Byfleet, and his grandfather died there in 1924.
 Armstrong subsequently had a public school education, but he passed no examinations, and on leaving school he joined the Royal Academy of Dramatic Art.
 After struggling to become an actor for four years, he left the theatre.
 Margaret Rutherford commented on this: "You mean, dear boy, the theatre left you."